-Speaking of monuments: here, a few blocks inland from the Donkin Reserve and in a large city park, stands the Prince Alfred's Guard memorial.
+Here, a few blocks inland from the Donkin Reserve and in a large city park, stands the Prince Alfred's Guard memorial.
 It was made in Glasgow and shipped here for assembly in 1907.
 MacFarlane's had an extensive catalog of pieces that could be assembled to suit the client.

 The trooper stands in field-service uniform.
-Hard to believe that he was in the catalog.

 Different sides of the monument recall different campaigns.